Graduate Global Opportunities

 To see a list of U-M student organizations, download: Student Organizations

 Download the list linked to below to learn about the opportunities available through accredited colleges and universities and external organizations that are known to U-M Education Abroad Office and the International Career Pathways network.

 Another useful resource is the U-M International Center's Education Abroad Office, which serves as a clearinghouse for information on a broad range of education abroad options (e.g., study, internships, volunteering, etc.).

 International Career Guidance

-Each fall, the U-M International Career Pathways network hosts two events for undergraduates, graduating seniors and graduate students interested in working, interning or volunteering abroad or working in an international career:
+The U-M International Career Pathways network hosts events for undergraduates, graduating seniors and graduate students interested in working, interning or volunteering abroad or working in an international career:

 - The International Opportunities Fair provides students the opportunity to meet with and obtain information from organizations and recruiters from around the world.